nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - make sure it's easy to do right thing: [selecting default](https://jamesclear.com/design-default) should be easy and not selecting default should be possible.
 ---
 ### Invite to co-develop
-- record lessons learned, evaluate where we are as company and as industy and see if pattern language needs adjusting
+- record lessons learned, evaluate where we are as company and as industry, and see if pattern language needs adjusting
 - steering of pattern language maintenance could be done at existing CoP, see [Bird of Feather §5](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/birds-of-a-feather)
 ---
 ## Project pattern language